mikekatz04/BOWIE/pyphenomd_folder/README.md

 ### Prerequisites

 Software installation/usage only requires a few specific libraries in python.
 All libraries are included with Anaconda.
-If you do not run python in an anaconda environment, you  will need the following libraries and modules to run with all capabilities: Numpy, Scipy, astropy, and ctypes.
+If you do not run python in an anaconda environment, you  will need the following libraries and modules to run with all capabilities: Numpy, Scipy, and astropy.
 All can be installed with pip.
 For example, within your python environment of choice:

 ```
-pip install ctypes
+pip install astropy
 ```
 In order to properly create waveforms with ctypes, you will need complex, gsl, and math c libraries.
 For installing gsl, refer to https://www.gnu.org/software/gsl/ or install it through anaconda.